italian learning books

 Italian: The Ultimate Guide for Beginners Who Want to Learn the Italian Language, Including Italian Grammar, Italian Short Stories, and Over 1000 Italian Phrases

-This textbook is actually three manuscripts in one book and is aimed at beginner learners—offering one of the most comprehensive Italian learning programs for those who have little to no knowledge of the Italian language.
+This is actually three manuscripts in one book and offers one of the most comprehensive Italian learning programs for those who have little to no knowledge of the language.

-The first of the three textbooks offers 10 chapters and is a traditional textbook with grammar explanations, pronunciation rules and tips for learning Italian.
+The first book contains 10 chapters and is a traditional textbook with grammar explanations, pronunciation rules and tips for learning Italian.

-The second textbook is a collection of eight short stories to help you learn Italian in context.
-The short stories incorporate the vocabulary and grammar from the first book in natural settings and situations.
+The second book is a collection of short stories that use the vocabulary and grammar from the first book in natural settings and situations.
+The third is a phrasebook containing over 1,000 useful terms, including plurals, time, how to order food and more.

 Talk Italian Box Set (Book/CD Pack): The ideal course for learning Italian - all in one pack

-Two levels of textbooks are included in this box set, making it the perfect combination for learners who are looking for an option to bridge multiple stages of the Italian language learning journey.
+This is the perfect combination for learners who want to bridge multiple stages of the Italian language learning journey.

 Learn Italian for beginners: The easiest way to learn Italian fast and increase your vocabulary.
 Quick learning with common situations and short stories

-Each dialogue and situation is given in native Italian with an English translation as well as an explanation of the vocabulary and grammar constructions used.
+Each dialogue and situation is given in native Italian with an English translation, as well as explanations of the Italian vocabulary and grammar constructions.

-Topics include the basics of a conversation such as greetings and small talk as well as numbers, time and parts of the body.
-In fact, this book covers most of the common conversation topics that one can expect to have in Italian.
+Topics include the basics, such as greetings and small talk, as well as numbers, time and parts of the body.
+This book covers most common conversation topics that one can expect to have in Italian.

 Learn Italian: Italian Short Stories: Learn Italian Language, phrases and grammar by reading quick stories (for Intermediate and Beginners)